chbndrhnns/pycharm-plugin-connexion/docs/internal-apis.md

   @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the class is not supposed to be used in client code.

-- [ ] #Internal method com.jetbrains.python.psi.types.PyTypeUtil.toStream(PyType) invocation
-  Internal method com.jetbrains.python.psi.types.PyTypeUtil.toStream(com.jetbrains.python.psi.types.PyType type) :
-  one.util.streamex.StreamEx is invoked in com.github.chbndrhnns.intellijplatformplugincopy.intention.wrap.UnionCandidates.collectFromTypes(PyTypedElement,
-  PyExpression) : List.
-This method is marked with @org.jetbrains.annotations.ApiStatus.Internal annotation or
-  @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the method is not supposed to be used in client code.

 - [ ] #Internal method com.jetbrains.python.codeInsight.stdlib.PyStdlibTypeProvider.isCustomEnum(PyClass,
   TypeEvalContext) invocation
   Internal method com.jetbrains.python.codeInsight.stdlib.PyStdlibTypeProvider.isCustomEnum(